aerospike/aerospike-vector-search-examples/README.md

 After starting the application, go to http://localhost:8080/search to perform a search.

 The demo application enables semantic search for a set of images by indexing them using the [CLIP](https://huggingface.co/sentence-transformers/clip-ViT-B-32-multilingual-v1) model created by OpenAI.
-This model generates vectors with semantic meaning from each image and stores them as a vector embeddings in Aerospike.
-When a user submits a query, Proximus gnerates a vector embedding for the provided text and performs an Approximate Nearest Neighbor (ANN) search to find relevant results.
+This model generates vectors with semantic meaning from each image and stores them as vector embeddings in Aerospike.
+When a user submits a query, Proximus generates a vector embedding for the provided text and performs an Approximate Nearest Neighbor (ANN) search to find relevant results.

 # Limitations
 The sandbox environment is limited to a single index.
 If you need to create a different index, contact us about getting a new sandbox environment.
 By default, each sandbox environment expires after three days.

 # Contributing
-If you have an idea for a sample applications, open a PR and we will review it.
+If you have an idea for a sample application, open a PR and we will review it.
 We're excited to provide more examples of what Vector Search can do.